jenkinsci/electricflow-plugin/README.md

 - Fixed an issue when Publish Artifact has been creating a wrong repository structure if the artifact has been published from the Jenkins agent node
 - Fixed an error when CD Artifacts URL had a double slash under some conditions
 - Deploy Application PBA now has a link to the exact application that has been deployed instead of a link to all applications on customer instance
-- Fixed an issue in EC-Jenkins when artifacts could URL could not be retrieved for the Report stage of Run And Monitor and Run And Wait under certain conditions
+- Fixed an issue in EC-Jenkins when artifacts URL could not be retrieved for the Report stage of Run And Monitor and Run And Wait under certain conditions
-- The release retrieval code has been fixed
+- Fixed release retrieval code
 - Fixed an error when "Publish Artifacts" was turning a successful build into failed build under some conditions
 - Fixed a bug when parameter "Stages to run" has been ignored and all stages were running